 “Expansion Period Transfer Rate” shall (i) in the case of an Expansion involving the installation of pipeline and/or purchased compression equipment, equal a rate per MMBtu determined by computing the annual revenue required to achieve a LIBOR + 6% after-tax return on the capital and operating cost for such Expansion for full utilization of the Expansion Facilities (which Facilities will be assumed to have a 10 year depreciable life) over the course of a ten (10) year period and then dividing such dollar amount by the Incremental Capacity that such Expansion adds to the then existing Facilities and (ii) in the case of an Expansion involving the use of rental compression and related equipment, equal a rate per MMBtu equivalent to the lease cost of such rental Facilities, for the rental compression and related equipment, and then dividing such dollar amount by the incremental Capacity that such Expansion adds to the then existing Facilities.
 Fuel shall be provided in-kind by the shipper.

-“Expansion Period Throughput” shall mean all volumes that move through the Facilities in excess of the Pre-Expansion Period Capacity.
+“Expansion Period Throughput” shall mean all volumes that move through the Facilities, as measured at the receipt points, in excess of the Pre-Expansion Period Capacity.

 “Extension” shall mean any activity undertaken for the purpose of adding distance to or otherwise extending the gathering facilities of the Lost Creek System that does not fit within the scope of an Expansion.